TeamGhostBuster/ChromeExtension/README.md

 `$ npm install -g yo gulp bower`

 ## Build
-In order to generate the /app/script directory from the babel files run:
+In order to generate the /app/script directory from the babel files, run:
 `$ gulp build`

 ## Update
-To ensure that your build is always up to date run:
+To ensure that your build is always up to date, run:
 `$ gulp babel`

 Or, to update your source while working, use: